DonCharest/kanbanBoardApp/README.md

 ### Summary

-A Kanban Board is tool used to manage projects by visually depicted the work to be completed at each stage throughout the lifecycle of the project.
+A Kanban Board is tool used to manage projects by visually depicting the work to be completed at each stage throughout the lifecycle of the project.

 The Kanban board is divided into four ordered stages of work: